-Parameter Description T seconds and then completes the call automatically 100: Auto-attendant default extension 101: Voicemail default extension 011xxx.: International rule without prefix 9011xxx.: International rule without prefix 9011xxx.: International rule without prefix 91[2-9]xxxxxxxx: LD rule with prefix 9[2-9]xxxxxx: Local call with prefix 9[2-9]xxxxx: Local call with prefix xx: 2-digit star codes [1-7]xx: A regular 3 digit extension that does not start with 9 or 8 is dialed immediately [2-7]xx: A regular 3 digit extension that does not start with 9 or 8 or 1 is dialed immediately [2-7]xxx: A regular 4 digit extension that does not start with 9 or 8 or 1 is dialed immediately [8]xxx: A 3 digit extension prefixed with an 8 (routes calls directly to voicemail of extension xxx) [8]xxx: A 4 digit extension prefixed with an 8 (routes calls directly to voicemail of extension xxx) T: Refers to the Dialing Timeout.
+Parameter Description T seconds and then completes the call automatically 100: Auto-attendant default extension 101: Voicemail default extension 011xxx.: International rule without prefix 9011xxx.: International rule with prefix 1[2-9]xxxxxxxxxx: LD rule without prefix 91[2-9]xxxxxxxxx: LD rule with prefix 91[2-9]xxxxxxxxx: LD rule with prefix 91[2-9]xxxxxxxx: Local call with prefix xx: 2-digit star codes [1-7]xx: A regular 3 digit extension that does not start with 9 or 8 is dialed immediately [2-7]xx: A regular 3 digit extension that does not start with 9 or 8 or 1 is dialed immediately [3]xxx: A regular 4 digit extension that does not start with 9 or 8 or 1 is dialed immediately [8]xxx: A 3 digit extension prefixed with an 8 (routes calls directly to voicemail of extension xxx) [8]xxxx: A 4 digit extension prefixed with an 8 (routes calls directly to voicemail of extension xxxx) T: Refers to the Dialing Timeout.
 Using ';' separator: An 'x' in the pattern indicates any digit. ';' separates between patterns.
-For example, three patterns are defined.
+For example: '10x;05xxxxxxxxx;4xxx'.
+In this example, three patterns are defined.
 A number that starts with 10 is terminated after the third digit, and so on.
 If the user dials a number that does not match any pattern, the number is terminated using the timeout or when the user presses the pound ('#') key.
 Dial Plan voip/signalling/sip/number_rules This parameter works in conjunction with the parameter voip/signalling/sip/digit_map and enables translation of specific patterns to specific SIP destination addresses.
 An 'x' represents any dialed digit.
 Each backslash at the right side of the '=' represents one of the dialed digits.
 Rules are separated by the character ';'.
 The valid value can be up to 256 characters.
-For example: '4xxx=Line\\\@10.1.2.3' This rule issues a call to 10.1.2.3 with the SIP ID of Line followed by the last three digits of the dialed number.
+For example: '4xxx=Line\\\@10.1.2.3' This rule issues a call to 10.1.2.3 with the SIP ID of Line_followed by the last three digits of the dialed number.